 Third, let’s talk for a minute about who will listen to this show.
 The audience will be made up of three kinds of listeners.
-Obviously, with a name like the Top 100 Club, it’s all about the larger firms – the people in them and the people outside who serve them.
+Obviously, with a name like Accounting Influencers, it’s all about the ambitious accounting firms – the people in them and the people outside who serve them.

 So the main audience will be the leaders, movers, shakers, work winners and personalities who work in the progressive accounting firms.
 Managing partners, chairmen, CEOs, executive board members, partners and senior partners, directors and managers, heads of departments like BD, Marketing, L&D and HR plus the many heads of functions and offices.

 These people set policy, model culture, define strategy and drive change.
 They need the insight and drive to set the course and lead responsibly.
-The Top 100 Club podcast will give them valuable information about what other large firms are doing well and not well.
+The Accounting Influencers podcast will give them valuable information about what other large firms are doing well and not well.

 The next group of listeners will come from the rank and file in large accounting firms.
 The engine room.
 The fee earners, the professionals lower down the food chain who want to make a difference.
 They’ll be the ones pushing for partner, looking for ways to serve clients better, win more work, become more of a trusted advisor and build a formidable portfolio. win more referrals.

 The final group of listeners will be people like me.
 My peers.
 Perhaps some competitors.
-People with a vested interest in the top 100 accounting firms.
+People with a vested interest in the best, most innovative, progressive, successful accounting firms.
 It’s one way they’ll stay up to date and gain valuable insights from other experts in the accounting profession.

 Accounting firms all over the UK are looking for growth in a crowded ‘me too’ market.
 The Big Four own 62% market share, so much is still to play for.
 However, winning work is getting harder, particularly for the best, most lucrative clients.
 Growth by M&A is the path some firms are setting.
 But significant organic growth is possible if firms take advantage of the strategies, ideas and insights shared in these interviews.

-Of course, I have a vested interest in knowing what makes good firms great.
-The Business Development Academy I founded works exclusively with top 100 accounting firms to increase their work winning or BD capability.
-Our 3 unique BD Academy programs are year-long curriculums of inhouse training and work winning strategies.
-The transformational is an army of confident, effective and strategic work winners.
+Of course, I have a vested interest in knowing what makes the good accounting firms great.
+Our Business Development Academy works primarily with larger accounting firms to increase their work winning or BD capability.
+We also train accountants in smaller firms who carry the responsibility of winning work and bringing in new clients.
+Our BD Academy training programs transforms accountants into confident, effective and strategic work winners.
 That means they win much more of the right kinds of work and clients that drive the growth of your accounting firm.

 If you lead an accounting firms and invest in the BD skills of your people, your succession plan is significantly boosted.
 After all, we help you train up an army of committed, confident, skilled and effective work winners to be your partners of the future.

 You’ll also find recruitment of top talent easier.
-The BD Academy is a very attractive career focused training program that helps large accounting firms appeals to top grads and very skilled accountants.
+The BD Academy is a very attractive career focused training program that helps growing accounting firms appeal to top grads and very skilled accountants.

-Finally, if you want to ensure you hit your revenue projections, the BD Academy has a track record of bringing in an extra £2m or more to your firm’s bottom line in new business and cross sales in a short space of time.
+Finally, if you want to ensure you hit your revenue projections, the BD Academy has a track record of bringing in an extra £2-3m or more to your firm’s bottom line in new business and cross sales in a short space of time.
 This is equal to £20m or more with good client retention and proper service.

-One of our clients is a top 30 accounting firm client has just added £2m of new work from the BDA program (made up of advisory, compliance and cross-selling fees), which represents £20m+ in lifetime value to the firm.
+One of our clients is a top 30 accounting firm client which has recently added £2.3m of new work from the BDA program (made up of advisory, compliance and cross-selling fees), which represents £20m+ in lifetime value to the firm.
 From their largely rural, agricultural and manufacturing client base, this represents a stellar impact on revenue.

 There is plenty more on the BD Academy at bdacademy.pro.
 Depending on your plans to grow, win market share and become more profitable, the BD Academy may be a good fit for your firm.

-To finish this opening episode of the Top 100 Club, I want to thank you for listening, recommending to others and even leaving a review on itunes if you feel so inclined.
+To finish this opening episode of the Accounting Influencers podcast, I want to thank you for listening, recommending to others and even leaving a review on itunes if you feel so inclined.
 If you’re not already, make sure to subscribe to the show in Itunes or your favourite podcast player.

-Until next time, have a great day and welcome officially to the TOP 100 CLUB!
+Until next time, have a fantastic day and welcome officially to Accounting Influencers podcast!